APDevTeam/CustomWhiteList/README.md

 Permission: `customwhitelist.check`

 **/customwhitelist list** [-r]
-Lists all players on the whitelist, you may choose option -r to resolve UUIDs
+Lists all players on the whitelist, you may choose option -r to resolve UUIDs to usernames
 Permission: `customwhitelist.list`

 **/customwhitelist on**